Parker Duignan Presentations

 Duignan, P. (2005).
 Evaluating

-Context, Trade-offs, Being Strategic, REMLogic.
-Keynote
+Health Promotion Today - Context, Trade-offs, Being Strategic, REMLogic.

-presentation to
+presentation

-the Ministry of Health Public Health Intelligence Analytical Workshop,
+of Health Public Health

 McKegg, K. & Duignan, P. (2004).
 Making What Works Work - An